LeChatP/RootAsRole/tests/README.md

 Listening output is done by making asynchronous pipes.
 You need also to give write access permission of main config (located at /etc/security/capabilityRole.xml) to your user.
 Tests are executed as your user, don't forget to save your last configuration before executing tests.

+Every tests aren't optimized or well coded, and hardcode can be used.
+Tests can be written with the ugliest code ever but it must test the sr program as expected to be.

 ## Run tests

 ### How to build